Border Bases for Polynomial Rings over Noetherian Rings: Order Functions and Border Prebasis Division Algorithm

 \begin{enumerate} \item Initialize $f_{1}=\ldots=f_{s}=0$, $a_{1}=\ldots=a_{t}=0$ and $h=f$. \item If $h=0$ return ($f_{1},\ldots,f_{s},a_{1},\ldots,a_{t}$). \item If $\op{ind}_{\mathcal{O}}(h)$ = $0$ then find $b_{1},\ldots,b_{t} \in A$ such that $h=b_{1}x^{\alpha_{1}}+\ldots+b_{t}x^{\alpha_{t}}$.
 Set $a_{i}=b_{i}$ for each $1 \leq i \leq t$.
 Return ($f_{1},\dots,f_{s},a_{1},\ldots,a_{t}$). \item If $\op{ind}_{\mathcal{O}}(h)$ = $1$ and $h$ contains a term $dx^{\beta}$ such that $x^{\beta} \in \partial\mathcal{O}_{m}$ then goto Step 5.
 Else, let $h$ = $d_{1}x^{\gamma_1}+\ldots+d_{j}x^{\gamma_j}$ such that $\op{ind}_{\mathcal{O}}(h) = \op{ind}_{\mathcal{O}}(d_{1}x^{\gamma_1})$ and $\op{ind}_{\mathcal{O}}(d_{1}x^{\gamma_1}) \geq \ldots \geq \op{ind}_{\mathcal{O}}(d_{j}x^{\gamma_j})$.
 Find $b_{\mu+1},\ldots,b_{s} \in A$ such that $d_{1}x^{\gamma_1}=b_{s'+1}(c_{s'+1}x^{\beta_{s'+1}})+\ldots+b_{s}(c_{s}x^{\beta_{s}})$.
 Subtract $b_{s'+1}g_{s'+1}+\ldots+b_{s}g_{s}$ from $h$, add $b_{i}\ to\ f_{i}$ for $s'+1 \leq i \leq s$ and return to Step 2. \item Else, let $h$ = $d_{1}x^{\gamma_1}+ \ldots +d_{j}x^{\gamma_j}$ such that $\op{ind}_{\mathcal{O}}(h) = \op{ind}_{\mathcal{O}}(x^{\gamma_1})$ and $\op{ind}_{\mathcal{O}}(d_{1}x^{\gamma_1}) \geq \ldots \geq \op{ind}_{\mathcal{O}}(d_{j}x^{\gamma_j})$.
 Determine $x^{\beta_{i}} \in \partial\mathcal{O}_{m}$ with the smallest $i$ such that $x^{\gamma_i}=x^{\mu}x^{\beta_i}$ and $\op{deg}(x^{\mu}) =\op{ind}_{\mathcal{O}}(h)-1$.
 Subtract $d_{1}x^{\mu}g_{i}$ from $h$, add $d_{1}x^{\mu}$ to $f_{i}$ and return to Step 2. \end{enumerate} \end{algo}

 This procedure over rings differs from the case of fields only in Step 4.
-This is because of the notion of scalar border that exists in the first border.
 The termination of the above method is not assured because of the possibility that for a given polynomial, $f$, a monomial in its support identified with index $0$ in Step 3 may again have an index 1 after Step 4.
 Therefore, we cannot assume the reduction in index values at every step of the procedure.